mrismanaziz/Reforestation/README.md

-## I just got fired from a florist, apparently I took too many leaves.
+## What biscuit does a short person like?
+Shortbread.